ibmresilient/resilient-community-apps/fn_resilient_ml/doc/help.md

 ![wf_default](./images/WF_default_value.png)
 ### Rebuild a NLP model
 NLP model needs to be rebuilt periodically when more incidents are available.
+Refer to the section about for building a NLP model.

 ## Background information
+Resilient NLP model uses gensim word2vec and SIF to compute similarity.
 ### word2vec

 ### SIF

 ## FAQ